 Best Financial Advice for Another Early-Career PhD

-40:43 Emily: Listeners, thank you for joining me for this episode! pfforphds.com/podcast/ is the hub for the Personal Finance for PhDs podcast.
-On that page are links to all the episodes’ show notes, which include full transcripts and videos of the interviews.
-There is also a form to volunteer to be interviewed on the podcast and instructions for entering the book giveaway contest.
-I’d love for you to check it out and get more involved!
-If you’ve been enjoying the podcast, here are 4 ways you can help it grow: 1.
+40:35 Emily: Listeners, thank you for joining me for this episode!
+I have a gift for you!
+You know that final question I ask of all my guests regarding their best financial advice?
+I have collected short summaries of all the answers ever given on the podcast into a document that is updated with each new episode release.
+You can gain access to it by registering for my mailing list at PFforPhDs.com/advice/.
+Would you like to access transcripts or videos of each episode?
+I link the show notes for each episode from PFforPhDs.com/podcast/.
+If you’ve been enjoying the podcast, here are 3 ways you can help it grow: 1.
 Subscribe to the podcast and rate and review it on Apple Podcasts, Stitcher, or whatever platform you use.
-If you leave a review, be sure to send it to me!
 2. Share an episode you found particularly valuable on social media, with a email list-serv, or as a link from your website.
 3. Recommend me as a speaker to your university or association.
-My seminars cover the personal finance topics PhDs are most interested in, like investing, debt repayment, and effective budgeting.
+My seminars cover the personal finance topics PhDs are most interested in, like investing, debt repayment, and increasing cash flow.
 I also license pre-recorded workshops on taxes.
-4. Subscribe to my mailing list at PFforPhDs.com/subscribe/.
-Through that list, you’ll keep up with all the new content and special opportunities for Personal Finance for PhDs.
 See you in the next episode, and remember: You don’t have to have a PhD to succeed with personal finance… but it helps!
 The music is “Stages of Awakening” by Podington Bear from the Free Music Archive and is shared under CC by NC.
-Podcast editing and show notes creation by Meryem Ok.
+Podcast editing by Lourdes Bobbio and show notes creation by Meryem Ok.